grahamers/IPC-shared-memory-segment/README.md

 IPC_EXCL (fail if segment already exists).

-Finally we attach to the newly created segments and get our hands on a void* pointer through which we can more or less manipulate as we want.
+Finally we attach to the newly created segment and get our hands on a void* pointer through which we can mmanipulate the segment as desired.

  void *shmat(int shmid, const void *shmaddr, int shmflg);